openedx/edx-platform/docs/en_us/developers/source/process/community-manager.rst

 #.
 Check that the author of the pull requests has submitted a
-   `contributor's agreement`_, added name to AUTHORS file, and any other necessary administrivia.
+   `contributor's agreement`_, added name to AUTHORS file, and any other necessary administrivia (our bot will make an automated comment if this is not properly in place).
 If not, inform author of problems and wait for them to fix it.

 #.
 Once you’ve verified that the code change is not malicious,
    run a Jenkins job on the pull request and check the result.